jonathanforhan/Grokking-Cpp/L0_setup.md

 ## Starting with C

 We will be starting our journey with the [C Programming Language](https://en.wikipedia.org/wiki/C_(programming_language)).
 C is a *compiled* language, this means that we write code in C and then a compiler turns that into binary machine code to run directly by a computer.
-The of course means that you will need to get a C compiler.
+This of course means that you will need to get a C compiler.
 For this course we will be using MinGW, (the Minimalist GNU for Window compiler.)
 This compiler can compile both C and C++ as well as a few other languages.

 To down MinGW:
 - go to [MSYS2](https://www.msys2.org/) and download the installer.
 - open MSYS2 (64-bit) and type

     ```pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain```

 - Add the path to your MinGW-w64 bin folder to the Windows PATH environment variable by using the following steps: